 - Clean and empty your closet

-- Hang the delicate, sturdy, and or the fancy one
+- Hang the delicate, sturdy, and the fancy one

 When you have so many clothes, it can be difficult to find space to hang them, especially tops and dresses.
 If you have an easily used space, then it is easy to keep everything contained and presentable.
 Closets are the bane of many a parent’s existences.
 Whether you organize your clothes, shoes, or accessories every weekend, or you have a room full of clothes that seem to defy you from ever looking organized, it can be a real hassle to deal with your closet.

-Another thing that could use a little bit of organization is your closet.
 If you’re like me, you probably have a lot of clothes that you bought before you started living the minimalist life, and you have some old clothes that you never wear.
 Organizing your closet is a big deal.
 It can help keep you sane and make you feel like you’re doing something about your clutter problem.
 But if you wait to do it until you’ve got piles of clothes to put away, you’ll never get anything done.
 So, why not start now?
 Make a game plan, try some new storage solutions, and start getting your closets in order.
 Get a Dumpster Rental if you have to; there are probably plenty of old clothes and accessories in there that are better discarded than donated.

 If there’s one thing that clutters up our home and our mind, it’s clothes.
 We often buy more than we need, fill our closets with miscellaneous garments, throw out more than we recycle, and generally make ourselves miserable by not being able to keep ourselves clean and neat.
 Sure, we’re all guilty of this, but with a little effort, we can all make things a little easier for ourselves.